asoltesz/solakube/README.md

 Execute deployment/hetzner_features.sh.

 The deployer should print a SUCCESS message at the end if everything deployed successfully.

+## Add basic cluster features

+- Helm's server side component (Tiller) for being able to install applications via Helm charts from CLI, without going to the Rancher UI
+- HTTPS related tooling
+  - Cert-Manager for semi-automatically getting TLS certificates for applications made available via Ingresses.
+Also handles automatic renewals
+  - A default certificate issuer for Cert-Manager (Let's Encrypt)

+Define LETS_ENCRIPT_ACME_EMAIL in your shell.
+This is the email address you want to present to Let's Encrypt as the person responsible for the certs of your domain.

+Execute deployment/basic_features.sh.

 # Cluster validation checks